 The animal is only looking at you to determine if you are a threat.

-In the wild, when a leopard gecko sees movements, they want to keep an eye on whatever made a move to determine if there is a predator or prey around them.
+When a leopard gecko sees movements in the wild, they want to watch whatever made a move to determine if there is a predator or prey around them.

-While this is primarily a survival instinct, your leopard gecko might also be genuinely interested in your presence and what to see what you are going to do.
+While this is primarily a survival instinct, your leopard gecko might also be genuinely interested in your presence and want to see what you will do.

 These creatures are known for being curious, and this staring habit fits right in.

 Attraction To Movement

 We have touched on your leopard gecko watching you, but don’t go feeling too special because leopard geckos like to watch other things move also.

 If something is moving in their line of sight, odds are they will watch it.